 The typical molding for a door of this type is three inches wide as the doors normally sit approximately two inches below the door jamb.
 Measure from the floor up to one inch above the inside edge of the door jamb.
 Once you have this measurement, you will need to double it to determine how many lineal feet of molding you will need.

-Once you have your measurements and you ‘re confident they’re correct, you need to cut the molding pieces with the MITRE box.
-If your door jamb is seventy four inches tall, you will need to mark the two vertical pieces at seventy six inches.
-These measurements are for bifold doors six feet, or seventy two inches, tall.
-Put the first piece of molding in the MITRE box, with your measured mark at the 45 degree slot away from you and the molding face up.
-Cut this piece at a 45 degree angle.
-Now place your next vertical piece in the MITRE box with your measured mark at the 45 degree angle slot on the side of the MITRE box towards you and cut it.
+Once you have your measurements and you‘re confident they’re correct, you need to cut the molding pieces with the miter box.
+If your door jamb is seventy-four inches tall, you will need to mark the two vertical pieces at seventy-six inches.
+These measurements are for bifold doors six feet, or seventy-two inches, tall.
+Put the first piece of molding in the mitre box, with your measured mark at the 45-degree slot away from you and the molding face up.
+Cut this piece at a 45-degree angle.
+Now place your next vertical piece in the miter box with your measured mark at the 45-degree angle slot on the side of the miter box towards you and cut it.

 Measure from vertical piece to vertical piece, measuring from the outside edge of each piece.
 For instance, if your door opening is sixty inches wide, your measurement will be 64 inches.

-Make your marks on the next piece of molding and place it in the MITRE box with the far edge at the far 45 degree slot and cut to a 45 degree with the top edge being longest.
-Slide the molding to the left in the box until your other mark is at the right hand 45 degree slot farthest to the right and cut it at this angle.
+Make your marks on the next piece of molding and place it in the miter box with the far edge at the far 45-degree slot and cut to a 45 degree with the top edge being longest.
+Slide the molding to the left in the box until your other mark is at the right hand 45-degree slot farthest to the right and cut it at this angle.

 Place this newly cut top piece on top of the two vertical pieces and make sure it is level.
 Adjust as necessary and nail in every twelve inches.
 Set the nails with the setter.

 Above you have been given a list of tools and materials and the required steps to install molding on a bifold door opening.